OrbitalBliss/NO_CRAFTING_CHALLENGE_7D2D_MOD/README.md

 Decompress this ZIP directly into your 7 Days to Die install directory.
 If you didn't have a "Mods" folder, this will create one.
 You should be ready to go.
-Type 'Home' into your crafting search bar to see most of the things added.

 SPECIAL THANKS
 --------------------------